 Xiaoqu is often adapted to incorporate melodies from contemporary Cantonese and Mandarin pop songs, TV drama theme tunes, and even Western pop songs.
 In this talk, Paris Wong looks at different types of xiaoqu to show the flexibility of Cantonese opera and how the art form incorporates elements of pop songs from different eras and theme songs from Hong Kong movies.

 7:30pm – 8:45pm

 (Room 614, 6/F, United Centre, 95 Queensway, Hong Kong - Exit D, Admiralty MTR Station)

 Conducted in Cantonese

 Free admission.
-Limited capacity on a first-come, first-served basis.
-Please register online in advance.
+Limited capacity on a first-come, first-served basis, please register in advance.

-If Typhoon Signal No. 8 or above or Black Rainstorm Warning is in force at 11am and onwards, or if an announcement is made by the Hong Kong Observatory that the Typhoon Signal No. 8 or above is likely to be issued at 11am or onwards, the talk will be cancelled or rescheduled.
+If Tropical Cyclone Signal No. 8 or above or a Black Rainstorm Warning is in force at 3pm and onwards, or when an announcement is made by the Hong Kong Observatory that the Tropical Cyclone Signal No. 8 or above is likely to be issued at 3pm and onwards, the talk will be cancelled or rescheduled.